Mohammedzeheer/MernPractise-/Notes/node.md

-_spawn()_ - create new (child process) process from scratch _fork()_ - create child procees that is copy of parent _app.set_ - set configuration values `app.set('view engine', 'hbs')` _app.use_ - mount middle ware at applicatio level.
+_spawn()_ - create new (child process) process from scratch _fork()_ - create child procees that is copy of parent _app.set_ - set configuration values `app.set('view engine', 'hbs')` _app.use_ - mount middle ware at applicatioN level.
 _app.all()_ used to specify middleware for all http methods in specified path _global object_ - object available in all module _stream_ - is used to handle large data, to read and write data in continous manner